guybrush262/Assistant-conversations/README.md

 pip install requests

-12) Create the Python script in "/home/jarvis/log_service.py" (my folder is called "jarvis") remembering to inpu the Long-lived access token:
+12) Create the Python script in "/home/jarvis/log_service.py" remembering to inpu the Long-lived access token:

 Move there: